JandersonCRB/fetch-cities/README.md

-Little script to fetch cities pro IBGE's API
+Little script to fetch cities from IBGE's API

 Navigate to the folder you want to have your JSONs files and run: